 - If you come across a toy that seems unsafe or doesn’t have a CE mark, don’t buy it and contact the Commission's consumer helpline on 1890 432 432.

-- Read the the Competition and Consumer Protection Commission's booklets, A guide to toy safety and Toys and Play Equipment Safety.
+Read the the Competition and Consumer Protection Commission's page Toys and Play Equipment Safety.

-Click here for Competition and Consumer Protection Commission Product Recalls (due to safety concerns).
+Read about Competition and Consumer Protection Commission Product Recalls (due to safety concerns)

 Most unintentional injuries (often called accidents) can be prevented: